Sathyaraj-dev/javascript-tips-tricks/README.md

 # javascript-tips-tricks

+**How JS Works even if the file is empty**

+The shortest code in Js is an empty file.
+Even if the file is empty, a Global Execution Context is created along with a global object

 **Nullish coalescing operator (??)**

 The nullish coalescing (??) operator is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.